abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 Dhammacakkappavattana Sutta, there is the contemplation of the Four Noble Truths and the implementing of the Eightfold Path.
-The stock phrases that follow this are: *cakkhuṃ udapādi, ñāṇaṃ udapādi, paññā udapādi, vijjā udapādi, āloko udapādi:* vision arises, knowledge arises, wisdom arises, clear seeing arises, and light arises.
+The stock phrases that follow this are: *cakkhuṃ udapādi, ñāṇaṃ udapādi, paññā udapādi, vijjā udapādi, āloko udapādi*—vision arises, knowledge arises, wisdom arises, clear seeing arises, and light arises.
 There is a sense of light coming into being.
 From the Buddhist perspective, when we establish and develop a continuity of training with the Four Noble